xwpass/FEND-NeighbourhoodMap/README.md

 This is a map example for my Udacity **Front End Web Developer Nanodegree**.

 ## Download application
-* CLick download button to download the application.
+* Click download button to download the application.
 * Uncompress the `.zip` file.
 * Open the `index.html` file.